 Do you think your dog or cat may have been the victim of pet poisoning?
 If you have reason to believe that your pet was killed by a type of poison, chemical or drug, Private Lab Results offers several pet poisoning tests that can help you find answers.

-We can test for the 5 most commonly found heavy metal poisons or toxins-arsenic, lead, mercury, chromium, and cadmium.
+We can also test for 4 commonly found heavy metal poisons or toxins-arsenic, lead, mercury, and cadmium.
 Pets may be exposed to heavy metals in a variety of ways.
 They can eat chips of lead-based paint or inhale the lead based dust.
 Also, they can get into garbage or pick them up from the soil.
 They drink the same water we do, so excessive lead, copper, or chromium in the water makes them sick too.
 For heavy metal testing we’ll need 100 grams or 3.5 oz of food.

 Every year in the US there are over 125,000 reported cases of pet poisoning.
 Sadly, many of these are accidental poisonings.
 Symptoms of pet poisoning include neurological problems, gastrointestinal issues, as well as respiratory & cardiac distress.